Maria Angela Ardinghelli: Ardinghelli and Nollet

-As a correspondent and member of the Paris Academy of Sciences Maria Angela was catapulted to fame by abbé Jean-Antoine Nollet.
+As a correspondent and member of the Paris Academy of Sciences, Maria Angela was catapulted to fame by abbé Jean-Antoine Nollet.
 Nollet met Ardinghelli at conversazioni, hosted by her in Naples during his journey through Italy in 1749.
 Nollet, an acclaimed celebrity, published a volume on electricity in which he needed to defend his theories against those of Benjamin Franklin.
 Nollet wrote nine letters to nine different savants distinguished in the field of physics.
 The first letter was to Ardinghelli.
 In the letter he writes about her translation of Hales's Haemastaticks and writes: “very virtuous young lady, who in a short time has made a lot of progress in the field of physics.”
 This public declaration of esteem made Ardinghelli well known.

 Page from Stephen Hales, Emastatica, o sia, Statica degli animali [trans.
 Ardinghelli] (Naples, 1750): the numbered footnote on the bottom left is by De Sauvages, the italicized note marked by an asterisk on the right margin and the italicized text inserted in the main page (on the right) are by Ardinghelli.
 Courtesy of Medical Historical Library, Yale University.

 Accomplishments

 Expert in mathematical physics, Ardinghelli's fame is mainly due to the translation of key works of the English physicist Stephen Hales Haemastaticks and Vegetable Staticks.
 She also performed scientific experiments inspired by Hales works.
-She was identified as an informal correspondent and cultural mediator for foreign scientist and naturalist traveling to Italy.
-Being a mediator opened a door and put her in the position to meet Jean-Antoine Nollet, whom appointed her to be an informal correspondent for the Paris Academy of Sciences.
-Working for the Paris Academy of Sciences had her connection the scientific communities of France and Naples.
+She was identified as an informal correspondent and cultural mediator for foreign scientists and naturalists traveling to Italy.
+Being a mediator opened a door and put her in the position to meet Jean-Antoine Nollet, who appointed her to be an informal correspondent for the Paris Academy of Sciences.
+Working for the Paris Academy of Sciences had her connection to the scientific communities of France and Naples.

 In Maria Angela's translations, she broadened herself to more than just the footnotes that typical translators confined themselves to.
 She opened herself in the dedication and in the "To the Reader" sections of her translations.
 In these sections, she opened herself up to the members of higher classes.

 She corresponded with leading scientists of the time, including, to name a few, the mathematician and astronomer and physicist Alexis Claude Clairaut and Jean-Antoine Nollet.